sjnam/lua-laxjson/README.md

 local ffi_str = ffi.string
 local io_open = io.open

--- If you don't declare callback function, default callbacks are used.
+-- If you don't declare callback functions, default callbacks are used.
 -- local laxj = laxjson.new()

 local laxj = laxjson.new {